painmanagementcollaboratory/Rolling-Peak-COVID-Data-by-State/README.md

 # Rolling Peak COVID Case and Death by State

 This code uses data from the Johns Hopkins COVID Data Repository, https://github.com/CSSEGISandData/COVID-19.
 It calculates the peak single day deaths & cases by state and the peak 3-, 5- and 9-day average peak death & case rate by state.
 It returns a CSV with each of these values and the date on which they occurred.
 Rows are listed by state.
+This file will update automatically at 0800 UTC daily.

 # Social Distancing Mobility Measure